nexusformat/definitions/README.md

 ## NeXus definition developers

+Note if this package was not properly installed using pip, it has to be first done by

+    pip install -e  .

 After making a change to the NeXus class definitions there are two important checks to be made before commiting the change: